John Henry Hobart: Ministry

 Hobart was ordained deacon by Bishop White in Philadelphia on June 3, 1798, and as a priest by Bishop Provoost on April 5, 1801, in Trinity Church.
-He then served as pastor of Trinity Church in Oxford and All Saints in Perkiomen Township, Montgomery County, Pennsylvania before moving to New Jersey to serve at Christ Church, New Brunswick, New Jersey.
+He then served as pastor of Trinity Church in Oxford and All Saints in Perkiomen Township, Pennsylvania before moving to New Jersey to serve at Christ Church, New Brunswick, New Jersey.

 Trinity Church in New York hired Hobart as its assistant minister in 1803.
 Hobart showed his zeal for the historic episcopacy, An Apology for Apostolic Order and its Advocates in 1807, a series of letters to John M. Mason, who, in The Christian's Magazine, of which he was editor, had attacked the Episcopacy in general and in particular Hobart's collection of Essays on the Subject of Episcopacy (1806).

 In 1811, Hobart was elected assistant bishop of New York, with the right of succession.
 The ill-health of Bishop Benjamin Moore led Hobart to effectively run the diocese for several years before formally succeeding on the latter's death in February 1816.
 As bishop, Hobart worked to build up his diocese, attempting to visit every parish annually.
 He was able, impetuous, frank, perfectly fearless in controversy, a speaker and preacher of much eloquence.
 A supporter of missions to the Oneida Indians, Hobart helped relocate many of the Oneida from New York State to Wisconsin.

 Hobart was elected a member of the American Antiquarian Society in 1814.
 The AAS holds numerous books and pamphlets authored by or related to Hobart, including many sermons and other theologically related texts.

 One of the founders of the General Theological Seminary, Hobart became its professor of Pastoral Theology in 1821, served as its first dean and governed the seminary as bishop.
 He opposed the plan of Philander Chase, Bishop of Ohio, for an Episcopal seminary in that diocese; but when the Ohio seminary was made directly responsible to the House of Bishops, Hobart withdrew his opposition.